rust-lang/book/README.md

 [contrib]: https://github.com/rust-lang/book/blob/main/CONTRIBUTING.md

-Because the book is [printed][nostarch], and because we want to keep the online version of the book close to the print version when possible, it may take longer than you're used to for us to address your issue or pull request.
+Considering the book is [printed], and parity between available forms is desired, it may take a while for your issue or PR to be addressed.

-So far, we've been doing a larger revision to coincide with [Rust Editions](https://doc.rust-lang.org/edition-guide/).
-Between those larger revisions, we will only be correcting errors.
-If your issue or pull request isn't strictly fixing an error, it might sit until the next time that we're working on a large revision: expect on the order of months or years.
+A larger revision is currently underway to coincide with [Rust Editions](https://doc.rust-lang.org/edition-guide/).
+Between those larger revisions, only error-correcting will take place.

+If the submitted issue or pull request isn't strictly fixing an error, it might sit until the next large revision: expect on the order of months or years.
 Thank you for your patience!

 ### Translations

-We'd love help translating the book!
 See the [Translations] label to join in efforts that are currently in progress.
 Open a new issue to start working on a new language!
 We're waiting on [mdbook support] for multiple languages before we merge any in, but feel free to start!

 [Translations]: https://github.com/rust-lang/book/issues?q=is%3Aopen+is%3Aissue+label%3ATranslations
 [mdbook support]: https://github.com/rust-lang/mdBook/issues/5